TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-conditionals.md

         - name: Debug exact version of installed vsFTP package ansible.builtin.debug:
-            msg: "{{ ansible_facts.packages.vsftp.0.version }}"
+            msg: "{{ ansible_facts.packages.vsftpd.0.version }}"
-          when: ansible_facts.packages.vsftp is defined
+          when: ansible_facts.packages.vsftpd is defined

-        - name: Output message when vsftp version is greater than 3.0
+        - name: Output message when vsftpd version is greater than 3.0
           debug:
             msg: "The version of vsftp includes important security patches!"
-          when: ansible_facts.packages.vsftp.0.version is version('3.0', '>')
+          when: ansible_facts.packages.vsftpd.0.version is version('3.0', '>')
     ```

     Running the playbook outputs the following: